Estadísticas

 Monthly monitoring of the main macroeconomic forecasts on inflation, activity, exchange rate, interest rates and external indicators.

-This report, published on May 7, 2026, disseminates the results of the survey carried out between April 28 and 30, 2026, involving 45 participants, including 33 local and international consulting firms and research centers and 12 financial institutions in Argentina.
+This report, published on May 7, 2026, discloses the results of the survey conducted from April 28 to April 30, 2026.
+It includes estimates from 45 analysts, 33 of which are local and international consulting firms and research centers, and the other 12 are financial institutions from Argentina.

-In the fourth survey of the year, REM participants estimated monthly inflation of 2.6% for April (unchanged from the previous REM).
-Those who best projected this variable in the past (Top 10) reported inflation of 2.7% per month for April (the same as the previous REM).
-Regarding the Core CPI, the REM participants as a whole placed their estimates for April at 2.6% (+0.1 p.p. compared to the previous REM).
-The Top 10 estimated core inflation of 2.7% per month for the fourth month of the year (ditto REM above).
+In the fourth survey of 2026, analysts estimated a monthly inflation rate of 2.6% for April (unchanged against the previous REM).
+Top-10 analysts (those who most accurately forecast this variable in the past) predicted a monthly inflation rate of 2.7% for April (unchanged against the previous REM).
+Regarding the core CPI, REM participants estimated 2.6% for April (+0.1 p.p. against the previous REM).
+Top-10 analysts expected a monthly core inflation rate of 2.7% for April (unchanged against the previous REM).

-The open unemployment rate for the first quarter of 2026 was estimated by those who participate in the REM at 7.7% of the Economically Active Population (+0.1 p.p. compared to the previous REM).
-The REM participants as a whole expect a rate of 7.4% for the fourth quarter of 2026 (+0.1 p.p. compared to the previous survey).
-For its part, the Top 10 estimated rates of 7.8% and 7.3% for the first and fourth quarters of 2026, respectively.
+The estimate for the unemployment rate in the economically active population was 7.7% for the first quarter of 2026 (+0.1 p.p. against the previous REM), while REM analysts forecast an unemployment rate of 7.4% for the fourth quarter of 2026 (+0.1 p.p. against the previous REM).
+As for top-10 analysts, they forecast rates of 7.8% and 7.3% for the first and fourth quarters of 2026, respectively.

-Regarding foreign trade in goods, those who participate in the REM projected that by 2026 exports (FOB) will total USD96,056 million (+USD2,821 million than in the previous survey) and imports (CIF) USD79,550 million (+USD429 million than in the previous REM).
-The expected annual trade surplus would be USD16,506 million (USD2,392 million more than in the previous REM).
+Regarding the foreign trade of goods, REM analysts predicted that FOB exports would reach USD96,056 million (USD2,821 million more than in the previous REM), and CIF imports would amount to USD79,550 million (USD429 million more than in the previous REM) in 2026.
+The expected annual trade surplus would total USD16,506 million (up USD2,392 million against the previous REM).